awsdocs/iam-user-guide/doc_source/access-analyzer-getting-started.md

 1. Choose the account as the zone of trust for the analyzer\.
 **Note**
-If your account is not the AWS Organizations master account or [delegated administrator](access-analyzer-settings.md#access-analyzer-delegated-administrator) account, you can create only one analzyer with your account as the zone of trust\.
+If your account is not the AWS Organizations management account or [delegated administrator](access-analyzer-settings.md#access-analyzer-delegated-administrator) account, you can create only one analzyer with your account as the zone of trust\.

 1. Optional\.
 Add any tags that you want to apply to the analyzer\.